Yod Pointing to the North Node: Nodal Apex Meaning

 What the North Node represents and why an apex here is unusual

-The North Node represents the direction of growth, the unfamiliar territory the native is incentivized to develop.
-In evolutionary astrology it marks the soul's next step; in more secular readings it marks the karmic or psychological work the native's life is organized around.
-Either way, a Yod apex on the Node produces a native whose growth direction itself keeps getting renegotiated.
+The North Node represents the direction of growth, the unfamiliar territory the person is incentivized to develop.
+In evolutionary astrology it may be called the soul's next step; in more secular readings it marks developmental work.
+Either way, a Yod apex on the Node can describe a growth direction that keeps getting renegotiated.

 What looked like the right next step at 25 turns out to be a way station, not the destination.
 Spiritual or developmental teachings the native picks up tend to evolve.
 Older frameworks get integrated and surpassed; newer ones replace them.
 The apex keeps the path open rather than letting the native settle into a fixed identity around any single growth model.